 At B & A Sector Watch we are compensated for our advisory services by advisory fees which are based on a percentage of assets under management.
 It is important to note up front that we get no fees, nor do we get any compensation from Bob Benkovich, LLC.
 All management fees can be negotiable.
-They may even be waived in light of other considerations.
+They may even be waived or made into a fixed annual dollar amount in light of other considerations.
 The management fee is equal to the amounts shown in the table below.
 The maximum percentage fee will be 0.25% of the account's average total dollar value each quarter.
 Larger accounts can get a management fee of as little as 0.125% of the accounts average total dollar value each quarter.
 We have found our advisory fees are less than the average fee charged clients according to Investment News.